nicofrm/groceryStore_API/readme.md

   -  returns the status of the API.
 Status UP indicates that the API is running as expected.
     ![image](https://github.com/user-attachments/assets/e4771fc2-a09f-4d37-b397-dd9e45c3d230)
 - status code $${\color{greenyellow}200 \space OK}$$ indicates a successful response

+GET /products
+  -

+  Note**
+1. Storing configuration in collection variables - variables are used to store the configurations
+     - https://simple-grocery-store-api.glitch.me was saved in a variable {{baseUrl}}